 1 AND IF(1=1, SLEEP(5), 0)

-If the application takes five seconds to respond, the attacker knows their query was true.
-By iteratively modifying the injected code, they can extract information from the database.
+If the application takes five seconds to respond, the attacker knows the query is valid.
+They can extract information from the database by iteratively modifying the injected code.

 Here’s an example of using time-based blind SQL injection to determine the length of a target table name: